2.0 Stamped Stationery

 Mailpieces paid with permit imprint may be combined in the same mailing with pieces paid with other methods only if authorized by the USPS.

-Permit imprint mailings with postage paid by advance deposit account must be presented to the USPS for weighing, unless otherwise authorized by Business Mailer Support, USPS Headquarters.
+Permit imprint mailings with postage paid by advance deposit account must be presented to the USPS for weighing, unless otherwise authorized by the director, Business Acceptance Solutions.

 Mail must be deposited and accepted at the Post Office that issued the permit, at a time and place designated by the postmaster, except as otherwise provided for plant-verified drop shipments.

 The USPS may immediately suspend the authorization to use a permit imprint if the permit holder or its agent refuses or fails to provide information in a timely manner (as specified in 604.5.3.9) to the USPS about the use of its company permit.

 A permit may be revoked for use in operating any unlawful scheme or enterprise, if no mailings or payment of postage occurred during any consecutive 2-year period, for refusal to provide information about permit imprint use or mailings, and for noncompliance with any standard applicable to permit imprints.
 The permit holder may submit a written appeal to the postmaster within 10 days of receipt of the revocation notice.

 Embossed or unembossed permit imprint indicia may be made by printing press, hand stamp, lithography, mimeograph, multigraph, address plate, or similar device.
 They may not be typewritten or hand-drawn.

 The content and format of a permit imprint indicia must meet the standards below.
 No other formats may be used.

 The permit imprint indicia must be legible and of a color that contrasts sufficiently with the paper and the indicia’s background for readability.
 A different color may be used to highlight the background of an indicia.